CriticalMoments/CMSaasStarter/email_docs.md

 SaaS Starter includes email capabilities for sending emails to users, and admins.

-There are two types of emails:
+There are three types of emails:

 - Admin emails: sent to a static admin email address, useful for monitoring app activity like new signups and contact-us form submissions.
 - User emails: sent to the user's email address.
 For example: a welcome email.